Boilermate

 function of a thermal store (and therefore a Boilermate) is to

-provide provide mains pressure hot water whilst remaining open
+provide provide mains pressure hot water whilst remaining safely open

 vented.
 A contradiction you might